lexerdev/documentation/source/includes/_identities.md

 For details on the capability and project specific implementation of [Lexer Identify](http://lexer.io) please contact support at [support@lexer.io](mailto:support@lexer.io).

-An Identity is a person, brand, place or thing.
+Within the Lexer Identify platform an Identity is a person, brand, place or thing.
 Each Identity has thousands of attributes which are generated and updated in real-time through the Lexer Identify platform.

 Each Identity is made up of:

-- **Links**: Highly personal and unique attributes such as Email address, Mobile number, Twitter handle, Facebook ID, etc. These attributes belong to a single identity.
+- **Links**: Unique, personally identifiable attributes including Email addresses, their Mobile number, Twitter handle, Facebook ID, etc.
-- **Attributes**: An identity could contain thousands of attributes - each one defining their behaviour, facts and engagements.
-Examples are `age`, `gender`, `favourite food`, `spouse`, etc.
+- **Attributes**: An identity could contain thousands of attributes - each one defining their behaviour, facts and engagements, for example: `age`, `gender`, `favourite food`, `spouse`, etc.

 Clients can use the Lexer Identify platform to gather real-time insights on their customers, prospects and competitors by:

-1. Linking their proprietary data with a Lexer Identity
+1. Linking their proprietary data with one or more identities
-2. Contributing additional information to enrich the Lexer Identity
+2. Contributing additional information to enrich the identity
-3. Consume the Identities attributes into internal or 3rd party platforms for activation
+3. Consume an identities attributes into internal or 3rd party platforms for activation

 All this is done within the Identity API.

 ## Configuration

-### ROOT Endpoint
+### Endpoints

 ```text
 https://identity.api.lexer.io/
 ```

 All access to the Lexer Identity API is performed via a single root endpoint.
 The correct behaviour of the API is determined by various input payload contexts.

-All input must be securely `POST`ed in JSON format to this URL:
+All input must be sent via `POST` in JSON format.

 ### Payload